errikos/amtt/docs/building.rst

 If you want to distribute the application among many users, the easiest way is to create an application bundle, i.e. a standalone executable, that is ready-to-run on any machine.

-This bundle will have to dependencies whatsoever and will run on a given machine, even if no Python version is installed on it.
+This bundle will have no dependencies whatsoever and will run on a given machine, even if no Python version is installed on it.

 To create an application bundle: